nathanialf/izanagi/README.md

 ## Usage

-- **Camera Controls**: Click and drag to rotate, scroll to zoom, right-click and drag to pan
+- **Camera Controls**: Click and drag to rotate, right-click and drag to pan (zoom disabled)
 - **Material Toggle**: Use the checkbox in the control panel to switch between Material and Spectral modes
+- **Pixelated Mode**: Enable retro sprite-like rendering with low-resolution, pixelated visuals
 - **Settings**: Your preferences are automatically saved to localStorage

 ## Texture System